Ask-to-Clarify: Resolving Instruction Ambiguity through Multi-turn Dialogue: Conclusion

 \subsection{Experimental Setup}

-\textbf{Robot} We perform real-world experiments using an xArm 7~\cite{xarm7}, which has 7 DoFs and a 1-DoF gripper.
+\textbf{Robot.} We perform real-world experiments using an xArm 7~\cite{xarm7}, which has 7 DoFs and a 1-DoF gripper.
 We control the xArm using the official xArm API~\cite{xarmpythonsdk}.
-We use RealSense D435 for the wrist and third-view camera.
+We use two Intel RealSense D435 cameras for the wrist-mounted and third-person viewpoints, respectively.

-\textbf{Tasks} We design a set of real-world tasks to evaluate our framework.
+\textbf{Tasks.} We design a set of real-world tasks to evaluate our framework.
 These tasks strictly follow the definition in~\Cref{subsec:task-define}.
 In each task, the model must first infer the correct instruction from the ambiguous one and then generate low-level actions accordingly.
-We created 8 specific tasks, which fall into 3 general types:
+We created 11 specific tasks, which fall into 4 general types: Pick-and-Place, Pouring, Stacking, and Insertion.